UCSF Policy on Student Conduct and Discipline

 4. The alleged policy violation(s) could result in a notation of suspension or dismissal in the student’s transcript.

 At any point during the process, as new or additional information becomes available the University will reevaluate the most appropriate response.
 If a written notice of alleged violation was sent out to the student, the notice may be amended.
-Amendments may include additional alleged policy violation(s) under the Grounds for Discipline 102.02 to 102.26, as well as the corresponding range of potential sanctions.
+Amendments may include additional alleged policy violation(s) under the Grounds for Discipline 102.02 to 102.25, and 102.28, as well as the corresponding range of potential sanctions.
 Referrals may be made to the appropriate officials for other violations.

 VIII.
 Methods of Resolution